turkdevops/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

   ```
   <br>

+* Make sure to update your `/quasar.config` file with the newest specs in order to satisfy the types.
+Check all following sections.

+* If you have linting, please review your setup by going to [Linter page](/quasar-cli-webpack/linter).
+You will need to uninstall and install new dependencies.

 * Convert your `/quasar.config.js` file to the ESM format (which is recommended, otherwise rename the file extension to `.cjs` and use CommonJs format).
 Also notice the wrappers import change, more on that later.
   ```diff /quasar.config.js file
   - const { configure } = require('quasar/wrappers')